torloejborg/easykube/README.md

 # easykube 1.0.0

-"A tool for learning kubernetes, running various stacks, and hacking your applications locally"
+"A tool for learning kubernetes, run various stacks, develop complex applications locally"

 ## Download the binary for your platform